Security Pattern – Source Code Management

 Threat Event (ID / Title) Threat Description and Characteristics Diagram

-TE-09: Accidental leaks or sharing of information due to human error or mishandling Source code may unintentionally contain sensitive information such as passwords, SSH keys, access tokens may be accidently or inadvertently checked in to the source code repository and subsequently exposed to any malicious entity with read access.
+TE-09: Accidental leaks or sharing of information due to human error or mishandling Source code may unintentionally contain sensitive information such as passwords, SSH keys, or access tokens.
+These can be accidentally checked into the source code repository and subsequently exposed to any malicious entity with read access.

-TE-14: Inadequate workflows or processes leading to flaws in deployment Contributors may unintentionally commit vulnerable code into source code repositories causing loss of confidence in target system.
-Security flaws within code may be introduced at any stage of the software development lifecycle and workflows.
-Remediate flaws can also be re-introduced due to poor code management practises or development workflows.
+TE-14: Inadequate workflows or processes leading to flaws in deployment Contributors may unintentionally commit vulnerable code into source code repositories, causing loss of confidence in the target system.
+Security flaws within code can be introduced at any stage of the software development lifecycle and workflows.
+Remediated flaws can also be reintroduced due to poor code management practices or development workflows.

-TE-16: Unintentional destruction of records through mismanaged data repositories or storage Repository or system administrators could unintentionally corrupt or delete source code repositories with the result of causing unavailability or inaccessibility to source code.
+TE-16: Unintentional destruction of records through mismanaged data repositories or storage Repository or system administrators could unintentionally corrupt or delete source code repositories, resulting in unavailability or inaccessibility of source code.

-TE-29: Web application attacks or code injection attack Software used to manage and administrate source code repositories maybe vulnerable to web applications attacks against exposed API interfaces, manipulation of webhooks or manipulation of command parameter / arguments.
+TE-29: Web application attacks or code injection attack Software used to manage and administer source code repositories may be vulnerable to web application attacks against exposed API interfaces, manipulation of webhooks, or manipulation of command parameters/arguments.

-TE-31: Unauthorized changes or manipulation of application functionality or code Trusted internal or partner developers may intentionally commit vulnerable code or perform unauthorised changes with the intent to later exploited those weakness within the target application, system or business processes.
+TE-31: Unauthorised changes or manipulation of application functionality or code Trusted internal or partner developers may intentionally commit vulnerable code or perform unauthorised changes with the intent to later exploit those weaknesses within the target application, system, or business processes.

-TE-36: Unauthorized changes or manipulation of information data records Unauthorised changes to git repositories through malicious insider or ransomware could intentionally encrypt or remove git repositories with the intent of causing unavailability or inaccessibility to source code.
+TE-36: Unauthorised changes or manipulation of information data records Unauthorised changes to git repositories through malicious insider actions or ransomware could intentionally encrypt or remove git repositories, causing unavailability or inaccessibility of source code.

-TE-37: Compromise of confidential information or data breach Confidentiality of source code could be compromised through lack of validation of external entities or 3rd party applications accessing source code repositories may lead to unauthorised access to source code.
-This subsequently could lead to lose of intellectual property, exposure of sensitive workflows or application functionality contained in code.
+TE-37: Compromise of confidential information or data breach Confidentiality of source code could be compromised through lack of validation of external entities or third-party applications accessing source code repositories, leading to unauthorised access to source code.
+This could subsequently result in loss of intellectual property, exposure of sensitive workflows, or application functionality contained in code.

 Target State Solution